TYPO3-Solr/ext-solr/Documentation/Releases/solr release 6.0.md

 ### Added Schema Field for Exact Matches

-We've added a new data type "textExact" to the solr schema.
+We've added a new data type "textExact" to the Solr schema.
 Beside that copyFields have been added for the following fields:

 * titleExact
 * contentExact